mohammedAljadd/Non-Linear-regression-one-variable/README.md

 In this project we will implement non linear regression.
 Our hypothesis is : θ0 + θ1 * x + θ2 * x^2.
 Note that one feature x is used for non linear combination.

-In this project we will use one approaches to solve this problem:
+In this project we will use one approache to solve this problem:

     1) Gradient Descent.